Uncle8475/ppWebMarker/README.md

 1. Clone or download the repository.
 2. Go to `chrome://extensions/`, enable Developer Mode.
 3. Click **Load unpacked** and select the project directory.
-4. Select text on any webpage and press `Ctrl + Alt + H`, or use the popup UI.
+4. Select text on any webpage and press `Alt + Shift + H`, or use the popup UI.
 5. Highlights are stored and restored automatically when revisiting the page.

 Note: This extension currently works only on Chromium-based browsers.